Dwarfex/sldownloader/README.md

-### SpringerLink Downloader
+### sl Downloader

-Download all book chapters from SpringerLink and merge them into a single PDF file.
+Download all book chapters from sl and merge them into a single PDF file.